 Going back to my days at IBM, we used to generally refer to discount contracts as Enterprise License Agreements (ELAs).
 An ELA is a software site license that is sold to large enterprises.
-It typically allows for unlimited use of a single or multiple software products throughout the organization, although there were often some restrictions and limitations.
+It typically allows for unlimited use of single or multiple software products throughout the organization, although there were often some restrictions and limitations.
 During my time at IBM, these were sold upfront for a set dollar amount and term, generally 3 to 5 years and usually had a cap on usage, so at some point overages could kick in – which would help with the renegotiation, of course.

 Other terms used with a similar concept include Site License, Enterprise Agreement (this is a common Microsoft term – EA), Volume Purchase Agreement (VPA) and All You Can Eat (AYCE).
 What all of these have in common is that the vendor gets a large revenue/spend commit, and the enterprise gets discounting and flexibility.

-How Else can you Get Discounts on AWS?
+How Else can you Get an AWS Discount?